 1. Microsoft Office can be used in any job

-The most recent stats from Microsoft show that they have 145 million monthly active business users3, so no matter where you work, you’re likely to come across Microsoft.
+The most recent stats from Microsoft show that they have 145 million monthly active business users3, so no matter where you work, or the field of your work, such as medical office assistant, you’re likely to come across Microsoft.
 Because of the programs’ ease-of-use, accessibility, interactivity and adaptability across operating systems these skills are easy to grasp with the right training.
 Learning how to utilize the suite will give you the skills to take with you to any job in almost any industry and is a sure-fire way to set yourself apart from other job applicants.
 So, it’s easy to see how learning how to use Microsoft Office effectively is a great move, right?
 Right.

 Related: 5 Essential Job-Seeking Skills

 For some of us, it’s hard to remember a time before Microsoft Office.
 However, since its launch in 1988, the software has continued to evolve year on year to become an essential program for businesses.
 Now the suite includes applications like OneNote, Publisher, Access and Teams – and who knows what applications may be introduced in the future.
 So, learning how to use Microsoft Office now will allow you to keep up with the added features and updates.
 Having a Microsoft Office qualification on your résumé will prove that you’re up to date with the latest technology.
 You’ll also feel more comfortable with what comes down the line when Microsoft rolls out something new.